10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 Key details to note:

-* `:where` pseudo-class: Ensures zero specificity for these styles, making it easier to apply other styles
+* **`:where` pseudo-class:** Ensures zero specificity for these styles, making it easier to apply other styles.

-* CSS Custom Properties: These variables, defined at the global level, keep the styles consistent and easy to maintain.
+* **CSS Custom Properties:** These variables, defined at the global level, keep the styles consistent and easy to maintain.

-* Margin reset: The margin is set to zero to remove default browser margins.
+* **Margin reset:** The margin is set to zero to remove default browser margins.
 You can handle multiple headings in one go with `:where(h1, h2, h3...) { margin-block: 0 }`.

 Avoid adding styles that are too opinionated at the base level.
 For example, setting `text-align: center` on the heading in the previous example can cause issues.
 Even if most headings are center-aligned, there will likely be cases where you need a left- or right-aligned heading.
 This forces you to override the style in all components where center alignment isn’t needed, bloating the CSS and adding mental overhead.